 Udemy is a great place for taking online courses.
 They have a wide variety of courses related to web design and development.
 They also have courses that will teach you how to use specific software, like Photoshop.
 The courses at Udemy are offered by various instructors, so be sure to read the reviews and check the ratings of the particular courses and instructors that you are considering.
 They do offer some free courses, but most are priced below $100, with some more advanced courses being priced higher.
 The courses are all done by video and once you’ve purchased a course it will be available to you indefinitely with no end or expiration.
 You can also take notes within the course area and interact with the instructor or other students.
 The courses at Udemy offer a great deal of flexibility.
 You can watch them whenever you have the time, and you can even skip over certain parts if you want.

-Learnable is a project of Sitepoint.
-You can get access to all of the Sitepoint ebooks plus lots of video courses (over 4,000 videos) at Learnable.
+SitePoint Premium is a learning platform over on Sitepoint.
+You can get access to all of the Sitepoint ebooks plus lots of video courses (over 5,000 videos).
 They have courses and books on just about everything you could want or need to learn related to web design.
-You can buy courses and ebooks individually at Learnable, or you can purchase a membership and get access to all of it.
-Membership is available at either $29 per month or $180 per year.
+Membership is available at $99 per year.

 Learn Web Development

 Learn Web Development is a resource for those who want to run their own business.
 The course will teach you how to improve efficiency and increase your income.
 You’ll learn how to find clients and market your business, but it’s also intended for beginners with no experience in the industry.
-It’s a 16-week course that will cost $49.95 per month.
+It is priced at $197, a one-time fee.

 Lynda.com is a great source for online training videos.
-They currently offer more than 2,000 different courses on a variety of topics like design, development, photography, business, as well as software-specific courses.
-Pricing starts at $25 per month or $250 per year.
+They currently offer more than 4,500 different courses on a variety of topics like design, development, photography, business, as well as software-specific courses.
+Pricing starts at $19.99 per month after a free 10 day trial.

 Treehouse is a site that offers educational content on web design, programming, iOS development, Android development, and business.They offer foundational content that is appropriate for beginners, and they also offer more advanced tutorials and courses that get into greater detail.
 They have plans available at $25 per month and $49 per month.
 Both plans offer access to over 1000 videos of educational material.